Organizing a cluster

 hashgenerator-dep-7b9b88f8bf-lvcv4 1/1 Running 0 17m

-With labels we can even move pods to labeled nodes.
+With labels, we can even move pods to labeled nodes.
 Let's say we have a few nodes which have qualities that we wish to avoid.
-For example they might have a slower network.
-With labels and nodeSelector configured to deployment we can do just that.
-First add nodeSelector to the deployment and then label the node(s):
+For example, those might have a slower network.
+With labels and nodeSelector configured for deployment, we can do just that.
+First, add a nodeSelector to the deployment and then label the node(s):

 deployment.yaml